rlindsay71/pands-project/README.md

 Doing all of the above was great practise in working with variables but the coding was quite laborious with way to many write() functions.
 I felt that this was a good place to start and get some basic analysis pinned down.
-I was aware of the describe() method of dataframes that could output much quicker all the measurements I needed, (min, max, mean std dev etc)  with way less code than previously used!
+I decided to revise the above and use the describe() method to output the information I needed, (min, max, mean std dev etc)  with way less code than previously used and a much tidier output.

 The groupby() and corr() functions were very useful in outputting the correlation coeficcients in an organised table type format.